Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Discussion

-\Tool performs file-level \errorrepair, i.e., attempting to fix all errors in the \nb at once.
-In this section, we perform an ablation study for an alternative strategy: cell-level \errorrepair, i.e., attempting to fix one error at a time.
-Specifically, in the \errorrepair prompt, we only provide the \nb cells up to the first cell with error, plus the error's traceback and the next cell, and instruct the LLM to focus on fixing the error.
-Since this approach only diverges from the default \Tool when errors persist, we perform the ablation study on the 6,583 \xENR \nbs in the baseline environment.
+\Tool performs file-level \errorrepair, i.e., attempting to fix all errors at once.
+As a preliminary comparison on a subset of our dataset, we also explore an alternative strategy: cell-level \errorrepair, i.e., attempting to fix one error at a time.
+Specifically, in the \errorrepair prompt, we only provide the \nb cells up to the first cell with error(s), plus its traceback and the following cell, and instruct the LLM to focus on fixing the error.
+Because cell-level repair only diverges from file-level \Tool when errors persist, we compare both repair strategies on the same subset: 2,842 \xENR \nbs that fail on baseline evaluation in a previous version of our experiment.